Eschatologue/CM_wiki/docs/class/bard/debate.md

 You have the *True Strike* and *Vicious Mockery* cantrips always prepared.
 You can choose to change their damage type to :dmg-psychic: **Psychic** damage whenever you cast them.

 Additionally, when a creature within 60 feet of you makes a D20 Test, you can take a :rsc-r: **Reaction** to expend one use of your Bardic Inspiration and roll the Bardic Inspiration die.
 The creature must subtract the number rolled from its D20 Test result.

-You can take this :rsc-r: **Reaction** a number of times equal to your Charisma modifier (minimum of once), regaining all expended uses after a Long Rest.
-Alternatively, you may restore all uses by expending one use of Bardic Inspiration (no action required).

 ### Level 3: Facts and Logic

 You’re a master at producing arguments that sound airtight, even if they’re a bit improvised.
 When you make a Charisma (Deception), Charisma (Intimidation), or Charisma (Persuasion) check, you can treat a d20 roll of 7 or lower as an 8.